Counsel General for Wales

 The Counsel General is appointed by the sovereign on the recommendation of the First Minister of Wales.
 The recommendation of the First Minister to appoint or remove the Counsel General can only be made if approved by the Senedd.
 The Counsel General is a member of the Welsh Government and attends Cabinet meetings at the invitation of the First Minister.
 Although not a minister, the Counsel General is bound by the Ministerial Code which makes some specific provision in relation to the role.

+Julie James is the current Counsel General in the Eluned Morgan government since September 2024.